Alzheimer’s and Cognitive Assessments: Monitoring Mental Function

 Despite these challenges, advancements continue to be made to enhance the reliability and validity of these tools.

-The aim is always to provide a comprehensive picture o’ an individual’s cognitive status, crucial for effective interventions.
+The aim is always to provide a comprehensive picture o’ an individual’s cognitive status, crucial for planning effective interventions.

 Understanding these limitations aids in providing compassionate care when serving others affected by this condition.